samedicorp/samedicorp.github.io/_posts/2021-04-09-scripting-sucks.md

 - using `require` to pull them in from disk during development, so that they only have to be defined once
 - making almost all event handlers in a script just one-line calls to a single controller object
 - using `require` to pull in that controller object from disk in the start handler
-- use an actual IDE (VS Code) to browse and edit the code during development
+- use [an actual IDE](https://code.visualstudio.com) to browse and edit the code during development
 - utilities which can unpack the JSON representation of a script into source files as a way of getting code out
 - utilities which can re-pack the source code into JSON
 - utilities which pack a development version of a script (that uses `require`) into a compact form (that doesn't) for distribution